 The Case For / The Case Against

 It’s compact enough to actually bring places.
 This matters more than you think.
 If it’s bulky or annoying to carry, you stop bringing it, and then you’re back to the prayer method.
-The OXO folds flat enough that it lives in the car door pocket.
+The OXO folds flat enough that it fits comfortably in a string backpack along with the extra bags for it.

 The bags are a recurring cost, which is mildly annoying.
 We buy them in bulk and don’t think about it.
-You can also use regular grocery bags in a pinch — not as clean, but it works.
+You can also use regular grocery bags in a pinch, but the branded ones have a liquid-absorbing pad in them that is super helpful.

 The only real knock is that bigger toddlers (3.5+) start to look a little silly on it as a standalone potty.
 It’s small.
 But by that point they’re usually fine with a regular toilet and the seat reducer anyway, so it works itself out.